istio/istio.io/docs/tasks/istio-installation.md

 type: markdown
 ---
 {% capture overview %}
-This page shows how to get started using Istio in a Kubernetes cluster.
-You'll learn how to install Istio and get it initially configured and running.
+This page shows how to install and configure Istio in a Kubernetes cluster.
 {% endcapture %}

 {% capture prerequisites %}